West Palm Beach Uninsured Motorist Car Accident Lawyer

 Were you hit by an uninsured or underinsured motorist?

 According to the Insurance Research Council, nearly 14% of all motor vehicle accidents in the U.S. are caused by uninsured motorists.
 This concurrently means that approximately 16% of all drivers in the country choose to operate a vehicle without an adequate level of coverage.
 Not only does this put these individuals at risk of serious legal penalties, but it endangers the well-being of all other drivers on the road.
-Since the victim of a car accident would be rendered unable to secure compensation if the responsible driver had failed to equip themselves with the mandated amount of auto insurance, the West Palm Beach personal injury attorney at the Law Offices of Casey D. Shomo, P.A. encourages you to examine the importance of acquiring uninsured motorist (UM) and underinsured motorist (UIM) coverage.
+Since the victim of a car accident would be rendered unable to secure compensation if the responsible driver had failed to equip themselves with the mandated amount of auto insurance, the West Palm Beach car accident attorney at the Law Offices of Casey D. Shomo, P.A. encourages you to examine the importance of acquiring uninsured motorist (UM) and underinsured motorist (UIM) coverage.

 Understanding the Importance of UM & UIM Coverage